 - 2 sprigs fresh mint, the leaves bruised a bit to release the oil

 COOK CHOPS In a large, heavy non-stick or well-seasoned skillet, heat butter and olive oil on medium heat.
 While the skillet heats, pat pork chops dry with paper towels, then rub with allspice, salt and pepper.
 Drop into skillet and let cook without moving for about 5 minutes.
-Turn over and finish cooking until all pink is gone from the center or the internal temperature registers 140F with a meat thermometer.
-Transfer to two warm plates and cover.
+Turn over and finish cooking until all pink is gone from the center or the internal temperature registers 145F with a meat thermometer.
+Transfer to two warm plates and cover to rest.

 COOK SUGAR SNAP PEAS While the meat cooks, combine the broth, bourbon, brown sugar and balsamic vinegar in a small bowl.
 Once the meat cooks, add it to hot skillet (careful, it will sizzle!), add sugar snap peas.
 Increase heat to medium high until mixture simmers, cover and let simmer until span peas are cooked but still bright green and slightly crisp.
 With a slotted spoon, transfer sugar snap peas onto the plates.